fhirbase/fhirbase-plv8/docs/overview.md

 SELECT fhir.is_exists('Patient', 'c6f20b3a...'); => false
 SELECT fhir.is_deleted('Patient', 'c6f20b3a...'); => true
 ```
-When resource is created *logical_id* and *version_id* is generated as uuid.
+When resource is created, *logical_id* and *version_id* are generated as uuids.
-On every update resource content updated in *patient* table and old version of resource is copied
+On every update resource content is updated in *patient* table, and old version of the resource is copied
-into *patient_history* table.
+into the *patient_history* table.

 ## Transaction